 Portrayed by: Lawrence Makoare, Bret McIntyre, Ben Price and Andy Serkis

-Voiced by: Alejando Mayen (Latin American Spanish dub), Kiyoshi Kobayashi (Japanese dub)
+Voiced by: Alejando Mayen (Latin American Spanish dub), Kiyoshi Kobayashi (Japanese dub), Saïd Amadis (French dub)

 Appears in: An Unexpected Journey | The Desolation of Smaug | The Battle of the Five Armies | The Fellowship of the Ring | The Two Towers | The Return of the King

-Indubitably the greatest of Sauron's servants, the Witch-king of Angmar holds the greatest of the Nine Rings of Power given to Men, and is the Lord of the Nazgûl.
+Indubitably the greatest of Sauron's servants, the Witch-king of Angmar holds the greatest of the Nine Rings of Power given to Men and is the Lord of the Nazgûl.
 The Witch-king was previously king of the evil realm of Angmar in Northern Eriador, which destroyed the fortress-city of Fornost (and with it, the northern Dúnedain kingdom of Arnor).
-Soon afterwards, Angmar was itself destroyed by a combined force of Elves and Men of Gondor and (the remnants of) Arnor, after which the Witch-King was imprisoned in a tomb until Sauron (as the Necromancer) resurrected him.
+Soon afterward, Angmar was itself destroyed by a combined force of Elves and Men of Gondor and (the remnants of) Arnor, after which the Witch-king was imprisoned in a tomb until Sauron (as the Necromancer) resurrected him.

-- Adaptational Badass: In the film he's able to shatter Gandalf the White's staff and knock him off Shadowfax, and was suggested to have had the upper hand before flying off with the arrival of the Rohirrim, whereas in the books the power gap between the two is implied to be rather vast.
+- Adaptational Badass: In the film, he's able to shatter Gandalf the White's staff and knock him off Shadowfax, and it was suggested he would have had the upper hand before flying off with the arrival of the Rohirrim, whereas in the books the power gap between the two goes on the opposite direction and is implied to be rather vast.
 Gandalf is a Maia, who killed another incredibly strong Maia in his weaker form, and the Witch-king is just a Black Numenorean wraith with a Ring.
-Gandalf mentions at the time of the Weathertop encounter it would have taken all of the Nine together to seriously threaten him, and here the Witch-King is facing Gandalf the White.
+Gandalf mentions at the time of the Weathertop encounter it would have taken all of the Nine together to seriously threaten him, and here the Witch-king is facing Gandalf the White.
 Additionally, Gandalf wields Narya, one of the Three, which are greater in power than the Nine carried by the Nazgûl.
-Supplemental material explains that the Witch-King got a power boost at Pelennor Fields due to Sauron's presence.
+Supplemental material explains that the Witch-king got a power boost at Pelennor Fields due to Sauron's presence.

 - Adaptational Early Appearance: Chronologically speaking, he first shows up in The Hobbit: An Unexpected Journey, where he attempts to backstab Radagast with a Morgul blade only for the wizard to successfully fend him off.
 In the book version, he has no such role in The Hobbit.